videoDAC/livepeer-delegator-aragon-app/aragoncli-commands.md

 ```
 dao install <DAO-Address> agent --environment aragon:rinkeby
-dao apps <DAO-Address> --all --environment aragon:rinkeby
 ```

-> This returns the `Proxy address` for an app named `0x9ac98dc5f995bf0211ed589ef022719d1487e5cb2bab505676f0d084c07cf89a` as the `<Agent-App-Proxy-Address>` for use in future commands.
+> This returns the proxy address where the `agent` app has been installed, which can be used as the `<Agent-App-Proxy-Address>` for use in future commands.

 ### Install the Livepeer Aragon App

 ```
 dao install <DAO-Address> livepeer.open.aragonpm.eth --app-init-args <Agent-App-Proxy-Address> 0x37dC71366Ec655093b9930bc816E16e6b587F968 --environment aragon:rinkeby
-dao apps <DAO-Address> --all --environment aragon:rinkeby
 ```

-> This returns  the `Proxy address` for an app named `0x668fe7ef9366b1f27e1e18a59fd2cdec041ad223e3506bf0cb6d1ab981781e75` as the `<Livepeer-App-Proxy-Address>` for use in future commands.
+> This returns the address where `livepeer.open.aragonpm.eth` is installed, which will be used as the `<Livepeer-App-Proxy-Address>` for use in future commands.

 ### Set the Agent App's permissions